tytydraco/yessleep/out/The_Mail_Slot_Part_1.md

 I looked back

-The mail slow was closed, the door as silent as it had been when I first arrived.
+The mail slot was closed, the door as silent as it had been when I first arrived.
 Nothing was there.
 I threw the truck into gear and sped away, the letter now resting on the passenger seat like a heavy weight.
 As I glanced at it again, a cold realization washed over me.

-**Vasquez:**“Vasquez...
+**Vasquez:** “Vasquez...
 The name on the letter... its my name!”

 I stopped the truck, with Shaky hands I tore opened the old envelope, and out slid a stack of old, faded Polaroid photos.
 My breath caught in my throat as I spread out the photos in my lap.
 The images were grainy and worn, but what was unmistakable was the subject:

-**Vasquez:**“That's...
+**Vasquez:** “That's...
 That's me...?”

 It was indeed me.
 The photos captured me as I walked across the property, each one taken from different angles, all seemingly from inside the house.
 In one photo it showed me standing looking at the house, this image must have been taken from the first day I delivered in that street.